sidgl/zELDA_II/paper.md

 # Features and functionalities

-The features and functionalities of `zELDA` displayed in Fig.1.
+The features and functionalities of `zELDA` are displayed in Fig.1.
 Basically `zELDA` has two main goals.
 First, modelling the Lyman-alpha emission and second, fitting observations of Lyman-alpha emitters.

 ## Modelling Lyman-alpha